MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 :::

-### What next?
+### Next steps

-Consider improving the Snap functionality further.
+Consider improving your Snap's functionality further.

 #### Display a different UI for contract interactions

-The Snap displays a gas fee percentage for ETH transfers initiated by the user.
+Your Snap displays a gas fee percentage for ETH transfers initiated by the user.
 For contract interactions, add the following code to the beginning of the `onTransaction` entry point:

 ```typescript title="index.ts"